NimaHatami99/MiniProjects/README.md

 The project processes forest images through resizing and normalization, extracts image features, and trains a Logistic Regression classifier for binary fire detection.
 The workflow includes dataset preparation, model training, probability threshold optimization, performance evaluation, and deployment of the trained model for real-time image prediction with visualized confidence scores.

+### 17. MNIST Image Denoising

+Implementation of an image denoising system for restoring corrupted handwritten digit images using machine learning techniques.

+The project generates noisy training data from the MNIST dataset and develops a model to learn the mapping between noisy and clean digit images.
+The workflow includes noise generation, data preparation, model training, image reconstruction, and qualitative evaluation through visual comparison of noisy and denoised samples.